bonejon/ngrx-sample/README.md

 ## Build

+For a full pipeline build including linting and testing run `ng build`.
+This will build the output to the `dist/` directory with full AOT and treeshaking.

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

 ## Running unit tests